Opcije pristupačnosti Pristupačnost

 Publication ethics and malpractice statement

 Zbornik radova Veleučilišta u Šibeniku complies with the legal provisions of the Republic of Croatia regarding copyright and publishing rights, while also adhering to stated policies on open access, licensing, and archiving.
-Furthermore, it upholds generally accepted ethical and formal rules on academic writing.
-All parties involved in the act of publishing in the Zbornik radova Veleučilišta u Šibeniku, i.e., the author, the journal editor(s)/publisher, and the peer reviewers, need to agree upon standards of expected ethical behavior.
+Furthermore, it upholds generally accepted ethical and formal rules of academic writing.
+All parties involved in the publishing process, i.e., authors, editors, publisher, and reviewers, are expected to adhere to the highest standards of ethical behavior.

 Authors:

-Originality, source citing and plagiarism: Authors are responsible for ensuring the originality of the manuscript content submitted for consideration for publication in the Journal.
-If authors have incorporated ideas from works by other authors, they must appropriately cite and acknowledge the original sources.
-Authors should cite publications that have significantly influenced the defining of the nature of the research presented in the article.
-Plagiarism in any form constitutes unethical publishing behavior and is not acceptable.
+Originality, source citing and plagiarism: Authors are responsible for ensuring the originality of their manuscripts.
+If authors have used ideas or works of others, these must be appropriately cited and acknowledged.
+Authors should cite publications that have significantly influenced the research presented in the article.
+Plagiarism in any form constitutes unethical publishing behavior and is unacceptable.

-Unnecessary or competitive submissions: The author should not submit manuscripts to be considered for publication in the Journal that describe the same research that has been already published in another journal.
-Also, the authors should not send their manuscripts to either any other journals, while they are under consideration for being published in this Journal.
-Simultaneous submission of the same manuscript to multiple journals constitutes unethical publishing behavior and is not acceptable.
-Papers presented at scientific conferences can be published in the Journal upon the agreement of the conference organizer and the author.
+Redundant or duplicate publication: Authors should not submit manuscripts describing the same research already published in another journal.
+Manuscripts must not be under consideration by another journal at the same time.
+Simultaneous submission constitutes unethical publishing behavior.
+Papers presented at scientific conferences may be published in the Journal with the agreement of the conference organizer and the author.

-Publication standards: Authors publishing the outcomes of original research are expected to present accurate data and approach the research problem with objectivity, emphasizing the significance of their findings.
-It is essential that the data underpinning the research is provided accurately.
-The manuscript should include clear and comprehensive documentation of all sources used, facilitating other researchers in verifying the research findings and replicating the study.
-Deliberate or knowing misrepresentation of data is considered unethical behavior and and is unacceptable.
-Authors may be requested to submit raw data for editorial review, and should be willing to grant public access to such data if feasible.
-Moreover, authors should be prepared to retain the data for a reasonable period following publication.
+Publication standards: Authors are expected to present accurate data and an objective discussion of their research.
+The manuscript should contain sufficient detail and references to permit replication of the research.
+Deliberate misrepresentation of data is unethical and unacceptable.
+Authors may be asked to provide raw data for editorial review and should be prepared to provide access to such data where appropriate and in accordance with ethical and legal considerations.
+Authors should retain data for a reasonable period after publication.

-Authorship: Authorship should be limited only to individuals who made substantial contributions to the conception, execution, and interpretation of the scientific research presented in the submitted manuscript.
-All individuals who have contributed significantly to the development of the research should be listed as co-authors.
-Other people who have contributed significantly in another way to conducting the research/research project, in certain significant parts of the research, should be named in the acknowledgement section.
-The corresponding author bears the responsibility of ensuring that all appropriate co-authors are included in the manuscript, and that all co-authors have reviewed and approved the final version of the paper before submission for publication.
+Authorship: Authorship should be limited to individuals who have made substantial contributions to the conception, design, execution, or interpretation of the research.
+All those who have made significant contributions should be listed as co-authors.
+Others who contributed to the work should be acknowledged.
+The corresponding author is responsible for ensuring that all co-authors have approved the final version of the manuscript.

 Editor / Editorial Board